 • Duration: 120 hours (2 months)

-• Learning Mode: Center, Mobile, Online
+• Learning Mode: Center, At Home on Laptop/ Desktop

 • Jurisdiction: Nationwide